CodingGarden/faqs/README.md

 I'm an educator at heart.
 My live streams started as a way for me to continue teaching outside of the classroom.

 I taught Full Stack Web Development at a code school for 3+ years.
 I taught 150+ students and 6+ cohorts.
-During this time, I honed my teaching and presentation skills.
+That's over 700+ in person lessons, breakouts, presentations and 1 on 1s with students.
+During this time, I honed my teaching, mentoring and presentation skills.
+My live streams are very similar to how I ran and structured my in person lessons.

 My students were often at many different stages of learning, so my teaching style reflected that.
 Instead of pre-planning all of my lessons, my lessons were planned the day of, based on where my students were and based on what they needed to learn next.
 This was the beginnings of my improvisational style.
 My lessons were often live code-alongs, and I often would need to quickly code an example from scratch to demonstrate a concept.